omarreis/GBE3D/demos/SailboatDemo/README.md

 * SailboatDemo was expanded from original GBE3D *waterdemo* sample.
 * Multi platform ( Windows, iOS and Android ).
 * Original 3d models built with Blender (boat, ship, dolphin, whale).
 See */models*
 * Main and jib sail surfaces with quadratic camber.
-Configurable and dynamic sail mesh.
+Configurable and dynamic sail mesh: object TSailSurface.
+* Wind direction Arrow animated (sin function): object TWindArrow.
-* Ocean surface animated with waves and moving texture.
+* Ocean surface animated with waves and moving texture. object TOceanSurface.
-* Boat and ocean surface fixed to the 3D world center at 0,0 (boatcentric universe)
+* Boat and ocean surfaces fixed to the 3D world center at 0,0 (boatcentric universe)
 * Boat floats on waves and pitches to match directional derivative.
 * Objects parented to OceanSurface float on it and are moved with boatspeed (ex: boat wake, ships, land... ).
 * A system of TDummys allows setting boat's *course*, *heel* and *pitch* independently, avoiding gymbal locks that might follow of manipulating .RotationAngle ( Never change all 3 dimensions (x,y,z) of a 3D_Object.RotationAngle ).
 See hierarchy image below.